StackPug/Today-I-learned/TIL.md

 Today I started by adding some images to my main index.html page and the things i love page.
 They came out quite large so I had to add a style (in line text) to make it smaller.
 I am still trying to avoid any CSS for now so I can max out what can be done just using HTML.
 One was taller than the other so then i learnt about adding the height and object-fit:cover; This worked great.
 I then asked Chat GPT how I can max out what there is to learn with HTML.
 I tidied up my code by adding a header and main element.
 I added a books and games header to things i love and I linked my good reads profile to the goodreads logo.
 The file was confusing me as I didn't notice it was a JPEG instead of JPG.
 It didn't take me long to figure it out.

+Monday 1st December 2025

+I noticed that the second photo of my pug wasn't showing on the webpage so i copied and pasted code to Chat GPt and it told me the closing "a" tag was missing.
+I chose to ask instead of spend lots of my time looking as I beleive AI will usually be able to help us get a lot of things done quicker.
+I did have the closing tag I know its not a void element so the fact I have learnt that helps me move forward quicker.
+I asked Chat GPT what else I can use using only HTML.
+I played around with the details element with summary and paragraph.
+I decided not to keep this on my page but, I enjoyed seeing what it could do.
+I added figure elements and figcaptions to all of my images.